limorl/monorepo-python-sample/README.md

 * Unit testing lambda services
 * Terraform

-### TODO
+### Next Steps
-It's partial and still a few TODOS to complete the sample:
-1. Adding Docker file for windows environment (currently for Mac with Apple Silicone) and update Wiki acordingly
+The monorepo will be extendedt to support:
-2. Extract configuration-provide.py into a dedicated package under packages/
+1. Extract configuration-provider.py into a dedicated package under packages/
 3. [Done] [Still need to fix folder structure for poetry packaging]Use Poetry to manage package versions and to manage scripts reunning recursively (similarly to pnpm for javascript).
    Once done, the pre-commit hook for unit tests can be updated to run pytest recursively.
 4. Use Terraform to deploy infra on local stack and on AWS